Can You Repackage MCA Loans?

 • Doesn’t solve the root financial problem

-In most cases, reverse consolidation just kicks the can down the road.
+In most cases, reverse restructuring just kicks the can down the road.
 It may delay default, but it rarely puts you on a path to long-term stability.

-Some business loan providers and banks offer actual debt consolidation loans, which may allow you to pay off MCA debts.
+Some business loan providers and banks offer actual debt restructuring loans, which may allow you to pay off MCA debts.
 These loans typically have:

 • Longer repayment terms